Updated: Nov 22, 2021

 I never thought of my writing, which some might suggest is the literary equivalent of canine droppings in the grass, as a means of doing good until about six years ago.
 That’s when we lost Sarah.
 My friend Sarah passed away from cancer on July 25, 2014.
 She was 38.
 She was a surgeon, and she was passionate about what she did—so much so that rather than vacation at the beach with a Mai Tai (well, okay, she might occasionally have done that too), Sarah undertook several trips with Surgicorps International, a wonderful organization that provides free medical care to disadvantaged individuals in developing countries.
 She joined a cadre of other doctors who volunteered their time and talent to travel, at their own expense, to places like Bhutan, Ethiopia, and Honduras to perform procedures that improved the quality of people’s lives.
 Sarah had a gift, and she used that gift to do good.
 As Sarah herself would have attested quite gleefully, I’m by no means as skilled with the keyboard as she was with the scalpel.
 I can’t use words to fix a cleft palate or a shattered hand.
 But, I can spin a pretty good yarn.

-After Sarah passed, I started donating a portion of proceeds from every story I’ve published to organizations that make the world better.
+After Sarah passed, I started donating a portion of proceeds from every story I’ve published to organizations that make the world better, starting with a $1 donation to Surgicorps for every copy I sold of The Camelot Shadow.
 I will donate 25% of my royalties from The Part About the Dragon Was (Mostly) True to Impact Justice, a national innovation and research center advancing new ideas and solutions for justice reform.
 Ensuring equal access, whether to justice, education, or healthcare, isn’t a political issue.
 It’s a fundamental issue of fairness, decency, and humanity.
 It’s the only way we will survive, and thrive, as a global society.